cloudfoundry-incubator/quarks-operator/deploy/helm/quarks/README.md

 ### Using multiple operators

+This feature is not tested.

+Each operator has to go into its own namespace.
+At least the `quarks-job.persistOutputClusterRole.name`, `corednsServiceAccount.name` and the `global.monitoredID` should manually be set to a unique value, for each operator.

 Choose different namespaces and cluster role names.
 The persist output service account will be named the same as the cluster role as well as for coredns:

 ```